It’s not easy.

 But I’m also trying to front-load a crucial concept as you consider how to scale your Google Ads account.
 That is, like everything in life, looking for a quick and easy solution will probably be less impactful than respecting the difficult process it takes to actually scale a brand, as well as appreciating the unique qualities of each brand and vertical and the different tactics that should be utilized in each.

-Caveats aside, here is what I’ve learned about scaling a brand after a decade of PPC, while managing a variety of budgets in between tiny and large.
+Caveats aside, here is what I’ve learned about scaling a brand after over a decade of PPC, while managing a variety of budgets in between tiny and large.
 I’ll also note an important personal observation so as you read this, you can take the whole thing with one gigantic grain of salt: I’ve never personally scaled my own brand before.
 I have assisted and observed and pondered, but I fully respect the fact that there are smart people out there who have actually scaled a brand through their own strategy.
 I have simply assisted on the Google Ads side of things, but I think there is still value in sharing learnings from observations… and that’s what this article is all about.

 3 Things Necessary for Scaling Your PPC Account